 Don’t Settle for Fear as A Way of Life

 We had a window blinds salesman come to our house the other day.
-He came in wearing a mask.
-As we talked, we learned he had been vaccinated already.
-Having had our first shot, and being healthy, we gave him permission to go without the mask in our home.
+He came in wearing a face mask.
+As we talked, we learned he had been vaccinated.
+We were healthy and we gave him permission to go without the mask in our home.

 But, he wanted to keep wearing it.
-In talking with a neighbor later, we discussed the masks and asked one another, “Will they go away when most everyone is vaccinated?”
+In talking with a neighbor later, we discussed the masks and asked one another, “Will they ever go away?”
 I hope so, personally, as does our neighbor.
 What I really would love to see is all the fear that’s been stirred up in our country and around the world in these current times go away.
 It would be beautiful to see a renewed, revived culture with tremendous trust in the LORD.